NFL Power Rankings Week 16: Review and Reaction to 2018 League Standings

 With Drew Brees under center, New Orleans has been known for its high-powered passing attack.
 However, like last year, the defense has been pulling its weight.
 The unit ranks 11th in total defense and seventh in scoring defense.

-The Saints defense has been extremely stout recently, as noted by ESPN Stats & Info:
+The Saints defense has been stout recently, as noted by ESPN Stats & Info:

 ESPN Stats & Info @ESPNStatsInfo